-Eastern Virginia Medical School, offers a five year MD/MPH dual degree program for students who have been admitted to the Institution's MD Program.
-The dual degree program leads to both the Doctor of Medicine and the Master of Public Health degree in any of the four specialized MPH Program tracks:
+Eastern Virginia Medical School offers a five-year MD/MPH dual degree program for students who have been admitted to the institution's MD program.
+The dual degree program leads to both the Doctor of Medicine and the Master of Public Health degree in any of the four specialized MPH program tracks:

 In the first two years, students in the dual degree program register for MD program basic science courses and all MPH courses.
-At the end of the two years, students are awarded the MPH degree.
+At the end of the two years, students are awarded an MPH degree.
 At the conclusion of the succeeding three years of MD courses, students receive the Doctor of Medicine degree.

-MPH classes are held on weekday evenings and/or on Saturdays and do not conflict with the medical school courses.
-Classes are taught online and on-campus in the evenings on the campuses of Eastern Virginia Medical School or Old Dominion University.
-Distance learning options are presented either in an asynchronous web-based or live video-streamed format.
+MPH classes are held on weekday evenings and/or on Saturdays and do not conflict with medical school courses.
+Classes are taught online and on campus in the evenings at EVMS or ODU.
+Online learning options are presented either in an asynchronous web-based or live video-streamed format.

-- In-state: Students pay the in-state medical school tuition yearly and pay standard per credit hour tuition rates for each MPH course taken.
+- In-state: Students pay the in-state medical school tuition yearly and pay standard per-credit-hour tuition rates for each MPH course taken.

-- Out-of-state: Students pay the out-of-state medical school tuition and pay standard per credit hour tuition rates for each MPH course taken.
+- Out-of-state: Students pay the out-of-state medical school tuition and pay standard per-credit-hour tuition rates for each MPH course taken.

 Tuition is subject to change.